 Alpacas evolved to eat and digest the native grasses found at high altitude in the Andes which for most of the year are of low nutritional value.
 A number of unique adaptations have allowed the alpaca to thrive under these conditions.
 Notable amongst these is having a three-chambered rumen containing a specific bacterial flora which is able to break down the fibrous grasses into sugars.
 Waste nitrogen (as urea) is extracted from the bloodstream back into the stomach which enables increased growth rates of the bacteria.
 The eaten plant materials and bacteria are subsequently digested thus enabling the alpaca to extract the maximum possible protein for growth and repair.
 On New Zealand paddocks with lush rye grass, there is however a risk of animals putting on too much weight - see condition scoring below.
 Alpacas require 1.8 - 2.0% (dry weight) of their body mass per day of feed, making them more efficient consumers than sheep.

 Back to the top

-The feeding of good quality hay from a crib is normal but supplementary feeding is not usually required except during the facial eczema season or for putting weight back onto a thinner animal.
-For this, lucerne mix and meadow chaffs are suitable.
+The feeding of good quality hay from a crib is normal and supplementary feeding is not usually required except during the facial eczema season or for putting weight back onto a thinner animal.
+For this, Lucerne mix and meadow chaffs are suitable.
 Alpaca kibble can be mixed in with the chaff to the recommended amount if needed.
-These pellets should not be fed in larger quantity by themselves due to the risk of choke.
+These pellets should not be fed alone except in small quantity due to the risk of choke.
 Occasional pellets are very useful in training.